-Lynn Bishop, DTCC Managing Director and Chief Development Officer, sat down with Girls Who Code to discuss diversity in the technology space, the expansion of STEM education, and DTCC’s partnership with Girls Who Code.
+Lynn Bishop, DTCC Managing Director and Chief Information Officer, sat down with Girls Who Code to discuss diversity in the technology space, the expansion of STEM education, and DTCC’s partnership with Girls Who Code.

 GWC: What is your job title?
 What does your role at your company entail (what types of projects do you work on, groups are you involved in, etc.)?

 LB: I serve as CDO at DTCC, where I manage application development across the organization and oversee a diverse team of over 1,200 employees and consultants around the world.
 DTCC is a critical part of the financial services industry and, last year, we processed securities transactions valued at more than U.S. $1.61 quadrillion.
 Leveraging technology to solve industry challenges is essentially at the heart of what we do - we centralize, standardize and automate the processing of financial transactions to mitigate risk and increase transparency and efficiency for our clients.

 My role at DTCC involves designing and implementing innovative technology solutions in support of DTCC’s businesses leveraging emerging technologies including cloud, distributed ledger, robotics, and machine learning.
 We have embarked on an ambitious and exciting IT “STARS” strategy to improve DTCC’s ability to deliver timely, high quality, and resilient services to address key industry challenges and enable long-term sustainable growth.

 In addition to my technology focused objectives, I’m very involved in diversity and inclusion initiatives at the firm, including those that encourage women to pursue technology opportunities.